mohamedkharma/x86_emulator/README.md

 Using an Assembly emulator x86

 ### Project 01
-an emulator for x86, capable of running simple assembler code (binary format).
+An emulator for x86, capable of running simple assembler code (binary format).
 This emulator uses dynamic memory and could run assembly code that contains instructions such as MOV, ADD, SUB and flages like ZF, SF, CF.